Keibert Ruiz Preview, Player Props: Nationals vs. Dodgers

 - Ruiz is hitting .257 with 19 doubles, 17 home runs and 30 walks.

-- He has hit a long ball in 16 games this season (13.7%), leaving the park in 3.5% of his chances at the plate.
+- He has gone deep in 13.6% of his games this year, and 3.5% of his chances at the plate.

-- Ruiz has had at least one RBI in 34.2% of his games this season (40 of 117), with two or more RBI 14 times (12.0%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 41 games this year (34.7%), Ruiz has picked up an RBI, and in 14 of those games (11.9%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 39 games this year, with multiple runs four times.
+- In 39 of 118 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.